cfech/spring-security/README.md

   .addFilterBefore(new RequestValidationBeforeFilter(), BasicAuthenticationFilter.class )
 ```

-- can see new filter is now in the chain
+- can now see new filter in the filter chain
 ![](./images/security-filter-chain-add-before-2.png)

 ### AddFilterAfter ###